jgm/citeproc/README.md

 system or fetch the content via HTTP.
 If you're not using dependent styles, you can get by with `const Nothing`.

+## Known bugs and limitations

+At this point, the library still fails some of the tests from the CSL test suite (94/845).
+However, most of the failures are on minor corner cases.
+And because the library already passes many more CSL tests than pandoc-citeproc did, it seemed worth publishing an early version even before all these bugs are ironed out.

+Users should be aware of the following, specifically:

+- Year suffix disambiguation doesn't currently work with citation labels, only with author-date citations.

+- 'Ibid.' is sometimes wrongly capitalized when it occurs inside a citation group.